What's the plan, Stan?

 As we were packing up Mom's stuff to bring her back home from memory care, I asked The Other Girl if it was okay to threaten Mom with moving her back to memory care when she got dementia-naughty at home.
 This plan was met with a firm negative.
 I sighed in defeat.
 It was all I had come up with.

 But my sister had more humane ideas for our re-entry to 24/7 care (suck up).
-You see, the issues that prompted moving her to memory care are all still there: the increased confusion that requires heroic feats of patience, the progression into incontinence territory that demands one (literally) tread lightly through our days, the heightened anxiety and anguish that has to be countered with a survival-mode cheeriness that leaves me gazing longingly at a length of rope coiled up in the garage, directly under a support beam, after Mom goes to bed - those are all still very much in play, and as it's dementia, they are only going to get worse.
+You see, the issues that prompted moving her to memory care are all still there: the increased confusion that requires heroic feats of patience, the progression into incontinence territory that demands one (literally) tread lightly through our days, the heightened anxiety and anguish that has to be countered with a survival-mode cheeriness that leaves me gazing longingly at a coiled rope in the garage, directly under a support beam - those are all still very much in play, and as it's dementia, they are only going to get worse.
 Bringing her back home isn't a "cure" for any of these behaviors.

 So we assessed our options and The Other Girl came up with a strategy: we will keep her home through the holidays, utilize all the respite care available to us, and reassess the situation in the new year.